 PURPOSE OF THIS POSITION

-- Positive service-oriented interpersonal and communication skills required.
-Individual must be customer focused, service oriented, and able to communicate effectively both orally and in written form.
+- Individual must be customer focused, service oriented and be able to communicate effectively both verbally and in written form.

 - Individual must be able to work independently as well as in a team environment.

-- Positive service-oriented interpersonal and communication (written and verbal) skills required.
+- Positive service-oriented interpersonal and communication skills required along with a demonstration of leadership.

 This position requires a full range of body motion with intermittent walking, lifting, bending, climbing, squatting, kneeling, twisting, sitting and standing.
-The associate will be required to walk, bend, and stand up to seven hours a day.
+This individual will be required to sit four hours, also stand/walk up to five hours per day.
 The individual must be able to lift twenty to fifty pounds and reach work above the shoulders.
-This associate must have excellent eye-hand coordination, finger dexterity and the ability to grasp different items.
-The associate must be able to visualize patient veins and hear audible alarms.
-This position requires the associate to work at a high rate of speed.
-Must be able to drive from various locations.
+The associate must be able to use foot controls and have the ability to distinguish colors.
+Individual must have excellent verbal communication skills to perform daily tasks.
+This position requires corrected vision and hearing in the normal range.
+The associate must be able to work at a high rate of speed.

 This position is classified “at risk” for possible occupational exposure to blood borne pathogens (HBV, HIV, etc.)